mtitze/HL-LHC/README.md

 # HL-LHC
 Tools and Simulations for HL-LHC

+## Examples
 A collection of python modules to perform analyses of SixTrack and MAD-X simulation data.
-As an example, the tools are applied to study cases for LHC and HL-LHC.
+The tools are applied to study cases for LHC and HL-LHC.

+## Analyses
+Analysis of study cases for LHC and HL-LHC.